Zce1112zslx/KID/README.md

 python data_preprocess.py
 ```

 Then run `dep_parsing.py` to build dependency trees for each sentence.
-This will modify data_instance_dic produced by `data_preprocess.py`
+This will modify data_instance_dic produced by `data_preprocess.py`, and we **DO NOT** parse exemplar_instance_dic because it will take a lot time.
+You can modify dep_parsing.py to parse exemplar_insrtance_dic if you want to pretrain on exemplar sentences.
 ```
 python dep_parsing.py
 ```